Self-attention for raw optical Satellite Time Series Classification: Conclusion

-To summarize, we saw that self-attention is a promising technique that allows neural networks to extract features from specific time instances with raw optical satellite time series.
-It suits-well in the canon of time series classification models that utilize recurrent or convolutional layers.
-We did not find any mechanism \new{among the compared baseline methods} that systematically achieved better accuracies, but observed that self-attention and recurrence were, by design of the feature extraction, more robust to noise in the data and could better suppress cloudy observations in raw time series.
+To summarize, we observed that self-attention allowed neural networks to extract features from specific time instances with raw optical satellite time series.
+We observed that self-attention and recurrence were, due to the design of their feature extraction, more robust in dealing with noise in the data and that they could better suppress cloudy observations in raw time series.

-In the future, a robust classification of raw time series data without region-specific expert knowledge will be key to quantitatively exploit the satellite data that is published daily.
-We hope to have contributed a step towards this direction by this comprehensive study that evaluated model accuracies on preprocessed and raw data for a variety of mechanisms for time series classification.
+In the future, a robust classification of raw time series data without region-specific expert knowledge will be key if we are to quantitatively exploit the satellite data that is published daily.
+We hope to have contributed a step in this direction with this comprehensive study that evaluated model accuracies on preprocessed and raw data for a variety of mechanisms for time series classification.